arevaclier/AdBleed/README.md

 To Do

 ### DNS Poisoning
 DNS poisoning of the Pi-hole has several types.
-It can alter all responses, only the ad responses or alter nothing.
+It can alter all responses or only the ad responses.
 Furthermore, the user can choose to replace the IP addresses in the DNS responses with a fixed IP address, its own IP address or a random IP address.

 ### Automate
+Once set up, it is possible to set up AdBleed in automatic mode.
+This means it is started once the machine is booted and will automatically do the steps above according to the settings.

 ### Settings
+AdBleed gives the user a range of settings to alter.
+The CLI offers an interface to change the settings, however it is also possible to change `AdBleed.conf`  by hand.

 ## License
 **MIT License**